ccfp/recursion-and-folding-in-js/README.md

 # Recursion and folding in JavaScript

 These are examples of using recursion and folding (aka `reduce`) in JavaScript.
+Starting point is `master` branch, solutions we came up with were pushed to `solved`.

 ## React App